Geomint/beer-time/README.md

 ## Features: 🎡

 ### Features that have been developed:
+- Sliding banner to sit on various pages that provides additional call-to-action.
+- Register an account form, Sign-in & Sign-out functionality.
+- Add to favourites feature, allowing users to flag beverages as a 'favourite' and having them visible on their unique, 'my-list' page.
+- Users can leave reviews on individual beers, edit their reviews, delete their reviews, and read what other people have to say.
+- The webmaster has access to the 'add-beer', 'edit-beer' and delete beer pages & functions.

 ### Features that will be developed in the future:
+- An option to purchase the products users can see on the website.
+- Advanced product information, including maps leading users to the closest place they can taste the beverage.
+- An option for users to opt-in to a mailing list to keep up to date with the latest from BeerTime.
+- Email authentication to provide a second level of security.
+- The ability to filter the beverages by type, abv% etc.

 ## Technologies Used: 👨‍💻
 #### Languages: